-- 111. The Performance and Research Lead and the Project Management Lead introduced report PR20/21-16 and reminded Members of the report content. - 112.
-The Chair informed the committee that Tableau was a good way for the Members to be able to see on demand and in real time the wide array and geographical spread of projects across the park. - 113.
-The Committee commented that: - Although funding for the Connecting Communities project was unsuccessful Members asked for the project to still be reported on as the concept is still sound and there may be other sources of funding. - 114.
-In response to questions Officers clarified that: - A smaller staff survey focusing on health and wellbeing was completed with staff over the summer period with results being collated and circulated to the Operational Management Team.
+- 111. The Performance and Research Lead and the Project Management Lead introduced report PR20/21-16 and reminded members of the report content. - 112.
+The Chair informed the committee that Tableau was a good way for the members to be able to see the wide array and geographical spread of projects across the park. - 113.
+The Committee commented that: - Although funding for the Connecting Communities project was unsuccessful Members asked for the project to still be reported on as there may be other sources of funding. - 114.
+In response to questions Officers clarified that: - A smaller staff survey focusing on health and wellbeing survey was completed with staff over the summer period with results being collated and circulated to the Operational Management Team.
 A full staff survey would be conducted at a later date. - Part of the CIL payment collected was automatically allocated to parish Councils within the SDNP. - 115.
 RESOLVED: That the Committee resolved to - I. Receive and note the Quarter I Corporate Performance and Project Performance report